ai/size-limit/README.md

 depends on which bundler you are using (default is `esbuild`).

 For `@size-limit/esbuild-why`,
-it will generate a `esbuild-why.html` at the current directory.
+it will generate a `esbuild-why.html` at the current directory & open it in the browser.

 If you also specify `--save-bundle <DIR>`, the report will be generated inside `<DIR>`.